puppetlabs/puppetlabs-vsphere/README.md

 # Known Issues

 When using the vSphere module with the Puppet Server, you first need to ensure the module is successfully loaded.
-Run the Puppet agent on the master node, for instance, with `puppet agent -t`.
+Run the Puppet agent on the server node, for instance, with `puppet agent -t`.
 If you do not do this, the first, and only the first, run of the `vsphere_vm` resource fails on the agent with the following error: